EYE SOCKET FRACTURE INJURY – MN ACCIDENT ATTORNEYS

 - Indirect orbital floor fracture.
 Also called a blowout fracture, an indirect orbital floor fracture typically occurs when an object, such as a steering wheel, fist, baseball, or elbow hits a person in the face.
 The impact leaves the bony rim of the socket intact but causes a hole in the floor of the eye socket.
 This hole can trap muscles, nerves, or other tissues, which makes it difficult for the eye to move and causes vision problems.

 - Trapdoor fracture.
 Trapdoor fractures generally only occur in children because their bones are more flexible.
-They are a type of orbital floor fracture.
+This is a type of orbital floor fracture.
 Instead of fracturing, the bones flex outward, and then return to their normal position.
 While not technically a bone break, trapdoor fractures can still lead to severe and sometimes permanent damage.

 The main symptom of a broken eye socket is pain around the eye.
 Depending on the type of fracture and its severity, the additional symptoms below may also occur: